 If you want to ensure that 2019 will be an unforgettable year, you have to begin it with something truly special.
 There is no better way to do so than seeing the Aurora Borealis.
 Canada is one of the best places to see the Northern Lights and with December to February offering the longest hours of darkness, it is the best time to see the lights in action.

 The territory of Yukon and its capital, Whitehorse, are known for having some of the best spots on the planet to see the mind-boggling displays of the Northern Lights.
 If you’re looking for an alternative New Year’s Eve that will create memories to cherish for a lifetime, why not retreat to a cabin in the Yukon?
 Take in the dazzling lights with a hot chocolate in hand.

 Alternatively, if you decide you fancy a party while you’re there, head to Whitehorse.
 At Shipyards Park you will be able to go skating, swimming, sledding, try snow painting, enjoy fresh hot apple cider and watch the fireworks finale at 8pm.

 1. Niagara Falls

-So if you are spending the holiday season in Canada, make sure your New Year begins with a bang with these brilliant events and activities!
+So if you are going on holiday in Canada, make sure your New Year begins with a bang with these brilliant events and activities!